fjvallarino/monomer/tasks.md

     - Also think about not losing focus because of click (when onlyTopFocusable is active)
   - Find way of avoiding hover effects when widget is not in the top layer
   - Further textField improvements
+    - Double clicking on empty puts the cursor at the end of ghost character
     - Handle mouse selection
     - Handle undo history
     - Create numeric wrapper that allows increasing/decreasing with mouse